 In This Issue:

-photos above: Woman reading Braille, wheelchair user, and two women posing for photo
+photo description: Woman reading Braille, wheelchair user on beach facing away from camera with arms raised triumphantly, and two smiling women posing for photo

 Message From The Chair

 Photo description: Lisa Hayes, SILC Chairperson, smiling.
 Lisa is wearing a green, white, red and black shirt with geometric design and has medium length auburn hair.